SDA-SE/cluster-image-scanner/README.md

 Discover vulnerabilities and container image misconfiguration in production environments.

 # Introduction
 The ClusterImageScanner detects images in a Kubernetes cluster and provides fast feedback based on various security tests.
-It is recommended to run the Cluster Scanner in production environments in order to get up-to-date feedback on security issues where they have real impact.
+It is recommended to run the ClusterImageScanner in production environments in order to get up-to-date feedback on security issues where they have real impact.

 Since the ClusterImageScanner itself is a service running within your Kubernetes cluster you can re-use your existing deployment procedures.
 # Overview